Sailor from USS Teddy Roosevelt found unconscious, transferred to intensive care - KRDO

 “We’re hoping that that sailor recovers, we are praying for him and his family and his shipmates,” he said.

-Hyten said the US military needed to plan for these type of outbreaks in the future as the Defense Department works to cope with the pandemic’s impacts.
+Hyten said the US military needed to plan for these types of outbreaks in the future as the Defense Department works to cope with the pandemic’s impacts.

 “I think it’s not a good idea to think the Teddy Roosevelt is a one-of-a-kind issue.
 We have too many ships at sea, we have too many deployed capabilities.
 There’s 5,000 sailors on a nuclear-powered aircraft carrier.
 To think it will never happen again is not a good way to plan.
 What we have to do is figure out how to plan in these kind of Covid environments,” Hyten said.